anhcraft/config/docs/Internal.md

   - `value` to define a list of possible aliases
   - See: Naming Strategy
 - `@Exclude`: exclude the field / let it no longer be a property
-  - A static field or transient field is also ignored
+  - Transient fields, synthetic fields, native fields are always excluded by default
-  - Use `@Exclude` to avoid conflict, since other serialization library (such as Gson) ignore transient fields
+  - Prefer `@Exclude` over `transient` to avoid conflict since other serialization libraries (such as Gson, Jackson, etc.) ignore transient fields
 - `@Describe`: describe the property
 - `@Optional`: the optional only works for reference data types (including primitive wrappers) during denormalization
   - When `@Optional` is absent, the field value is `null` when the corresponding setting is absent from the Dictionary
-  - When it is present, the field value will be kept as it is when the corresponding setting is absent from the Dictionary
+  - When `@Optional` is present, keep the value as it is when the corresponding setting is absent from the Dictionary
 - `@Validate`: validate the setting value
   - The difference between using `@Validate` and a separate validation is that `@Validate` integrates well with the ConfigDoc
   - When validation fails, the setting is skipped (see also: `@Optional`)